 Although most vegetable crops are temporary, rhubarb is generally considered as a permanent kitchen garden crop because the clumps remain in the same soil for around ten years.
 When allocating a plot for rhubarb, the gardener should bear in mind that although the plants tolerate some shade, crops are better from plants grown at some distance from walls, fences and trees or hedges.

 Good cultivation is essential if the best results are to be obtained.
 The plot should be dug over with great thoroughness and weeds, both annual and perennial, must be kept down.

 Vegetables of one plant species do not extract the same quantities of soil chemicals in the ground as do plants of a different species, but the manuring plan and the cropping plan take this into account.
 After the soil has been well dug and all weeds and weed roots removed, the garden should be divided (on paper or, at any rate mentally) into three plots.
-These divisions are made so that what is known as crop rotation may be practised.
-This practice is also aimed at preventing a build up of soil pests in any one part of the garden.
+These divisions are made so that what is known as crop rotation may be practiced.
+This practice is also aimed at preventing a build-up of soil pests in any one part of the garden.
 It is understandable that if cabbages and their close relatives, for example, are grown for several years in the same piece of ground, the soil will be impoverished (unless the manuring program is a very generous one) and that pests, which thrive on the roots of the brassica group of plants, are likely to increase.
-A three-year rotation is generally advised and the foll owing plan suggests how this may be carried out.
+A three-year rotation is generally advised and the following plan suggests how this may be carried out.

 The kitchen garden is divided into three plots of approximately equal size—A, B and C.

 Plot A cabbages, cauliflowers, brussels sprouts broccoli, kale, savoys, turnips.
 Possibly inter-cropped with radish and lettuce.